 Step 2: Reduce the Plant's Size

 Prune this vigorous grower to maintain its health and shape.
 Hard prune this bonsai in the early spring just before the growing season begins.
 Remove dead, damaged and wilted branches and stems.
 Trim back branches to promote the desired shape.

 Step 3: Prune to Shape the Bonsai

 Prune the bonsai several times throughout the growing season.
 Thin the interior branches and stems to increase light penetration and air circulation throughout the tree.
 Prune back vigorous growing branches to maintain shape.
 Always use sharp, sterile pruning shears.

-Repot the Poinciana bonsai annually.
-Root prune this bonsai during the process.
+Root prune this bonsai when repotting.
 Use sharp, sterile shears to trim back about a third of the root system.
-Remove dead and wilted roots before healthy ones.
-Trim deadened roots back to the root mass.
-Repot the Poinciana bonsai in fresh soil with a clean container.
+Trim deadened roots back to the root mass, then trim healthy roots as needed.
+Repot the poinciana bonsai in fresh soil with a clean container.

 Writing professionally since 2004, Charmayne Smith focuses on corporate materials such as training manuals, business plans, grant applications and technical manuals.
 Smith's articles have appeared in the "Houston Chronicle" and on various websites, drawing on her extensive experience in corporate management and property/casualty insurance.